 Thorsten Strauß: When this area was established three years ago, the focus was on creating synergies.
 We want to consolidate our activities in the three areas of art, culture and sports in order to provide completely new experiences for the public, our customers and employees.
 Our goal is to bring people together and in this way help shape our community.
 Art, culture and sports play an important role in this context.

 Thorsten Strauß: To begin with, it is about critical discourse, creativity and inspiration.
-Anyone who is involved with art and culture thinks outside the box.
-Art is a very effective instrument, with which one can question one’s own views.
+Anyone who is involved in art and culture thinks outside the box.
+Art is a very effective instrument with which one can question one’s own views.
 Suddenly many things seem possible if one only has the courage to imagine new things.
 Art can do that.

 And what significance does sports have in these considerations?

 Svenja von Reichenbach: The KunstHalle, as the name indicates, was a traditional exhibition hall.
 The PalaisPopulaire, on the other hand, offers an exciting mixture of art, culture and sports.
-We have around 900 square meters at our disposal, approximately three times as much space as before.
-As a result, in addition to changing exhibitions with international partners, at the same time we can present exhibitions from the Deutsche Bank’s collection.
-The PalaisPopulaire is much more than a museum or art gallery, however.
+We have around 900 square metres at our disposal, approximately three times as much space as before.
+As a result, in addition to changing exhibitions with international partners, at the same time we can present exhibitions from Deutsche Bank’s collection.
+However, the PalaisPopulaire is much more than a museum or art gallery.
 In addition to our exhibition spaces, we have two event rooms in which we can offer a wide-ranging supporting programme – from education workshops and artists’ talks to concerts, readings and film screenings.
 Thus the Palais is also a place for critical discourse, a think tank and a cultural laboratory.